novant-io/novant-skyspark/spec/spec.md

 implementation using the Novant REST API.
 So instead this extension includes a custom implementation for managing trend data syncs.

-The primary API is `NovantSync.syncHis`:

-    ** Sync all points under given conn for the given 'span'. static Void syncHis(NovantConn conn, Span? span, Log log)

-This method will manage performing the sync on a background actor.
+The primary API is `NovantSyncActor` and `NovantSyncWorker`, which performe the sync on a background actor.
 All syncs, for all conns, route to single ActorPool managed by the `NovantExt` to allow fine tuning performance.